Android SDK version 15.3.5,

 Enhanced mode relies on iOS Significant Location API; thus, it is not recommended for application to have their own instance of Location Manager.

 After the restart, the SDK will log into the backend and download Zones if necessary.
-It will continue to track geofences and trigger check-ins and check-outs.
+It will continue to track geofences and trigger Entry and Exit events.
 Below are the triggering caveats in the enhanced restart mode:

 - The SDK does not check into or check out from GEOLINEs and Beacons in this mode.

-- Zones which have Speed, Bearing, Percentage crossed and Sequential conditions added to their Actions will not trigger as well in the restart mode.
+- Zones that have Speed, Bearing, Percentage crossed and Sequential conditions added to their Actions will not trigger as well in the restart mode.

 - In the restart mode, the SDK treats all Geofences as large circular regions, so there is a degradation in the accuracy of triggers expected.